Bays History, Family Crest & Coats of Arms

 The surname Bays was first found in Lincolnshire, where they held a family seat from ancient times.

-Important Dates for the Bays family
+Early History of the Bays family

 This web page shows only a small excerpt of our Bays research.
 Another 165 words (12 lines of text) covering the years 1273, 1379, 1500 and 1579 are included under the topic Early Bays History in all our PDF Extended History products and printed products wherever possible.